University of Sydney Students' Representative Council

-The University of Sydney Students' Representative Council (SRC) is the representative body for undergraduate students at the University of Sydney.
-In addition to a student-elected council and student advocacy portfolios, the SRC coordinates a free Legal Service and Caseworker service for all undergraduate students at the University of Sydney.
+The Students' Representative Council (SRC) is the representative body for undergraduate students at the University of Sydney.
+In addition to a student-elected council and student advocacy portfolios, the SRC coordinates a free legal service and caseworker service for all undergraduate students at the University of Sydney.
 These services provide legal, academic appeal, migration, tenancy and study advice to students.

 The SRC has a reputation as Australia's most radical student union, and has been instrumental in leading student activism on a range of issues including education, feminist justice, environmentalism, First Nations justice and queer rights.
 The longest-running weekly student newspaper in Australia, Honi Soit, is funded by the SRC.

-Structure
+Governance

+Council

 The SRC is governed by the Council, which currently consists of 39 Representatives elected annually by undergraduate students.
 1 Representative is elected for every 1000 undergraduate students at the University.
 The Council meets once a month.
 Motions can be presented by any student (within or without the council), and are debated on for political merit.
 Motions usually contain action points that can compel the SRC to commit to student issues, and advocate for student interest concerns.

+Executive

-The Executive of the SRC is elected annually by the Council, and consists of the President, Vice-President, General Secretary, and five general members, elected proportionally out of Council.
-Meeting weekly, the Executive makes most significant decisions regarding the SRC.
+The Executive of the SRC is elected annually by the Council (bar the President), and consists of the President, Vice-Presidents, General Secretaries, and five general members, elected proportionally out of Council.
+Meeting fortnightly, the Executive makes most significant decisions regarding the SRC.

 The day-to-day operation of the SRC is generally conducted by paid staff and paid office-bearers, being the President (directly elected by students), the Vice-President, the General Secretary, the Education Officer(s), and Women's Officer(s).

+Elections

 Annual elections are held in September each year, to elect the Council, the President, 7 NUS delegates, and the editors of Honi Soit, the student newspaper.
 Unlike most student organisations, other office-bearers are elected by the Council, and not directly by students.
 All undergraduate students have a right to vote in annual elections.

 Approximately 4500 students vote each year.